 The company aims to invest in businesses that provide stable earnings and cash flow, which GAIN can use to pay operating expenses, meet its own debt obligations, and make distributions to shareholders with residual cash flow.

-2020’s NIIPS was down quite meaningfully versus 2019, due to the impact of the pandemic.
+Fiscal 2020’s NIIPS was down quite meaningfully versus 2019, due to the impact of the pandemic.
 It looks like the company will recover meaningfully in the current fiscal year and beyond.

 GAIN’s investment strategy has been successful over the past several years.
-Over the last five years its profits grew by 4.3% annually, which is not a very high growth rate, but which is also not at all disappointing for a high–yielding investment.
+Over the last five years its profits grew by 4.3% annually, which is not a very high growth rate, but which is also not disappointing for a high-yielding investment.